How to break the sleep code by resting your head on a soft bag of buckwheat

 And most people get it wrong.
 Instead of feathers, a small seed known as buckwheat is the secret to a supportive night's sleep.

-The seed that helps you sleep better
+The seed that helps you fall asleep better

 A pillow is rather straightforward.
 If you can stuff something in a pillowcase, you can call it a pillow.
 Technically, you could make a pillow out of shredded sneakers, but most are stuffed with down, feather, polyester fiberfill, shredded memory foam, shredded latex, wool, kapok, or any other synthetic material you can imagine.